Ali-Mikael/Pen-testing/h7-sUp3rSeCure1.md

 # B) John
 **Objective**
 - Install John the Ripper
-- Crack the password for an example file
+- Crack the password of an example file

 ## Hidden content
 John the Ripper is part of Kali's default arsenal as well: